oldstuffs/configs/README.md

 ## Extensions

 ### Bukkit
-To activate the Bukkit's extensions you have to run `BukkitExtensions.registerExtensions();` code before all things.
+To activate the Bukkit's extensions you have to run `BukkitExtensions.registerExtensions();` code before the all things.

 ## Supporters